maolro/raldamain/en/rules/main rules/Efectos de estado.md

 ### **Bleeding**

-A bleeding creature suffers 1 lethal damage at the beginning of its turn from blood loss and increases the level of all permanent wounds on the affected party by 1 for every two rounds that this effect remains active.
+A bleeding creature suffers 1 lethal damage at the beginning of its turn from blood loss and increases the level of all permanent wounds on it by 1 for every two rounds that this effect remains active.
 Bleeding can be stopped by a successful First Aid roll or the application of any healing skill.
 If a creature suffers this effect again the damage does not accumulate but may increase the severity of permanent wounds on other parts of the body.

 ### **Blinded**